 Survivors of sexual assault deserve justice.
 Sexual assault can have lasting physical and emotional damage.
-If you or a loved one are a victim of sexual assault, it’s crucial that you understand your rights and interests.
+If you or a loved one are a victim of sexual assault in Dallas or Fort Worth, Texas, it’s crucial that you understand your rights and interests.
 You may have the right to file a lawsuit in civil court to hold the party or parties whose negligence caused your injuries liable for your damages.

 Too many victims of sexual abuse carry the burden of shame and guilt.
 The attorneys at Rochelle McCullough know how to protect the rights of victims of sexual assault.
 With the help of an experienced sexual abuse lawyer, you can hold your abuser accountable and make them pay for their crimes.
 Contact Rochelle McCullough today to schedule a free case evaluation.

 The Difference Between a Criminal and Civil Sexual Assault Case In Texas